ddworken/pyWMATA/README.md

   stopsAlongPath = getPath(startStationCode, endStationCode)
   stopsAlongPath = getPath(startStationName, endStationName)
 ````
-Returns a list of station names along the path.
+Returns a list of station names along the path with transfers specified by (Transfer towards $station)

 ====
 To get a human readable  path from one station to another